Data pruning and neural scaling laws: fundamental limitations of score-based algorithms: Score-Based Pruning Algorithms and their limitations

 \subsection{Applications: neural networks}

-Using \cref{prop:dense_family_consistent}, \cref{prop:dense_family_valid}, and the existing literature on the universal approximation properties of neural networks, we obtain several corollaries, which we state below. \begin{definition} For an activation function $\sigma$, a real number $R > 0$, and integers $H, K \geq 1$, we denote by $FFNN^\sigma_{H,K}(R)$ the set of fully-connected feed-forward neural networks with $H$ hidden layers, each with $K$ neurons with all weights and biases in $[-R, R]$. \end{definition}
+To exemplify the utility of \cref{prop:dense_family_consistent} and \cref{prop:dense_family_valid}, we leverage the existing literature on the universal approximation properties of neural networks to derive the important corollaries stated below \begin{definition} For an activation function $\sigma$, a real number $R > 0$, and integers $H, K \geq 1$, we denote by $FFNN^\sigma_{H,K}(R)$ the set of fully-connected feed-forward neural networks with $H$ hidden layers, each with $K$ neurons with all weights and biases in $[-R, R]$. \end{definition}

-\begin{corollary}[Wide neural networks \cite{HORNIK1991}] Let $\sigma$ be any continuous non-polynomial function that is continuously differentiable at (at least) one point, with a nonzero derivative at that point.
+\begin{corollary}[Wide neural networks] Let $\sigma$ be any continuous non-polynomial function that is continuously differentiable at (at least) one point, with a nonzero derivative at that point.
 Consider any generating process $\mu \in \mathcal{P}_B$.
-For any \CBPA\ with adapted score function, there exists a radius $R_0$ and a width $K_0$ such that the algorithm is not consistent on $FFNN^\sigma_{H,K}(R)$ for any $K \geq K_0$ and $R \geq R_0$.
+For any \CBPA\ with adapted score function and $H\geq 1$, there exists a radius $R_0$ and a width $K_0$ such that the algorithm is not consistent on $FFNN^\sigma_{H,K}(R)$ for any $K \geq K_0$ and $R \geq R_0$.
 Besides, if the score function depends on the labels, then it is also not valid on $FFNN^\sigma_{H,K}(R)$ for any $K \geq K'_0$ and $R \geq R'_0$. \end{corollary}

-\begin{corollary}[Deep neural networks \cite{kidger2020universal}] Consider a width $K \geq d_x + 2$.
+\begin{corollary}[Deep neural networks] Consider a width $K \geq d_x + 2$.
 Let $\sigma$ be any continuous non-polynomial function that is continuously differentiable at (at least) one point, with a nonzero derivative at that point.
 Consider any generating process $\mu \in \mathcal{P}_B$.
 For any \CBPA\ with an adapted score function, there exists a radius $R_0$ and a number of hidden layers $H_0$ such that the algorithm is not consistent on $FFNN^\sigma_{H,K}(R)$ for any $H \geq H_0$ and $R \geq R_0$.
 Besides, if the score function depends on the labels, then it is also not valid on $FFNN^\sigma_{H,K}(R)$ for any $H \geq H'_0$ and $R \geq R'_0$ \end{corollary}

 A similar result for convolutional architectures is provided in \cref{sec:additional_theory}.
 To summarize, these corollaries show that for large enough neural network architectures, any \CBPA\ is non-consistent.
 Besides, for large enough neural network architectures, any \CBPA\ that depends on the label is non-valid, and hence a performance gap should be expected even in the abundant data regime.